 One of the most beautiful songs ever to be written in the 70s, Wonderful Tonight has a very interesting storyline.
 Eric Clapton wrote this love song for Pattie Boyd, who was undergoing divorce proceedings at the time.
 The friends were to join Paul McCartney and his wife at the Buddy Holly party.
 The lyrics reflect what many of us guys feel about our partners.
 We always have this funny way of saying nice things to the person we love, without ever telling them how much we love them.

 And even if you don’t feel that way about the lyrics, I’m pretty sure you’ll feel good about the melody.
 It’s soft that it can replace your favorite lullaby.
 I find it very interesting to play at night.
-The individual notes of the arpeggio style create a rhythm that is a bliss to listen to.
+The individual notes of the arpeggio style create a rhythm that is bliss to listen to.
 I’m confident your lady friend or even your partner will feel the same way if you play this song to her.

 9. Love Me Do by The Beatles